-That said, you aren't always in the most clear state of mind when hitting up your favorite fast-food chain post-midnight.
+That said, you aren't always in decision-making mode when hitting up your favorite fast-food chain post-midnight.
 That's why we consulted Thrillist's expert late-night gourmands for the perfect late-night orders at America's best fast-food chains.
-And by "best" we mean "open after midnight."
+And by "best" we mean "the ones that are open after midnight."

 Order:Five tacos, lots of water While Del Taco slings non-taco options (its burgers are severely underrated), you go to Del Taco late night to sate your need for cheap-AF fast Mexican.
 Sadly, one cannot simply choose a solitary taco from Del Taco's labyrinthian menu.
 And choosing two is still pretty hard.
 Variety is the spice of life, and tacos are the spice of variety.
 So opt for choosing at least five.
 Start with the street taco -- late nights and street food go together like beer bongs and the backseat of my mom's Chevy Tahoe at an O.A.R. concert parking lot.
 Work your way into beer-battered fish, then hit up the super-filling flatbread taco.